Is content and thought leadership the same?

 Although both terms are used a lot by businesses, they are very different.
 Thought leadership is when businesses build unique perspectives on hot topics and have answers to the biggest questions on the minds of their buyers.
 It becomes effective when the passion and expertise of the individual or thought leader coincide with the interests of the audience you are trying to reach.

 Content marketing is commonly about producing content quickly and in high volumes.
 True thought leadership takes considerable time to develop and contains much longer in-depth pieces.

-The benefits of thought leadership start with brand affinity.
-By communicating thought leadership you become part of the conversation, early in the buying journey.
+The benefits of thought leadership but also content to some extent, start with brand affinity.
+By communicating thought leadership and creating content assets you become part of the conversation, early in the buying journey.
 Plus content that demonstrates thought leadership tends to be compelling as it has built-in authority, and inherent trustworthiness.

-Promote, promote and promote – a piece of thought leadership should not just be used once.
-A lot of thought leadership will contain evergreen content, which means it won't have a limited shelf life.
+A piece of thought leadership or content should not just be used once.
+A lot of thought leadership and content will contain evergreen content, which means it won't have a limited shelf life.
 Think about how it can repurposed and used across all your different channels to maximum the value of your investment.

 Thought leadership is not a quick or cheap exercise.
 It requires significant investment, not just financially, but with buy in from the top and across a business.
 Normally, it takes years for a brand to be seen as a though leader in their field, but the benefits are significant.

 Content on the other hand can created relatively quickly and much more cost effectively.